shikoli-turnkeyafrica/gallery/ADDING_CUSTOM_MODELS.md

-# Adding Custom Models to AI Edge Gallery
+# Adding Custom Models to Akili AI

-This guide explains how to add custom AI models to the Google AI Edge Gallery Android app.
+This guide explains how to add custom AI models to the Akili AI Android app.

 ## Overview